What Are the Common Types of Injuries After a Car Accident?

 Avoid Accepting the First Settlement Offer

 Soon after the accident, the other driver’s insurance company may make you a settlement offer.
 You may think that this is a good sign and happily accept.
-Unfortunately, signing a settlement agreement too early can have lots of adverse consequences for your case.
+Unfortunately, signing a settlement agreement too early can have a lot of adverse consequences for your case.

 The insurer often tries to offer you a lower settlement offer initially.
 This first offer may not include your future medical costs or your pain and suffering in this amount.
 So, if you need more medical treatment weeks after accepting a settlement, you may need to pay for them out of pocket.